Laci1953/RTM-Z80/TESTS/512/readme.txt

 As a final step, we burn the T1ROM.HEX & T2ROM.HEX, after the CP/M booter (the 512KB EPROM allways has as the first 16KB bank the CP/M booter...).

+TROM.HEX is the file to be burned, in case of an RC2014 provided with an 64MB CF an a SIO serial.

 Now, we can execute the application, simply by executing T.COM:

 >T<CR>